daniel0412/coding/leetcode/README.md

 #### classical problems
 - cycle dectection
-    - dfs: top level for loop, in the loop do dfs, `vector<int>` to track visited no cycle, or in the path, if while in the path, got visited again, cycle detected
+    - dfs: top level for loop, in the loop do dfs, `vector<int>` to track two states: visited no cycle/in the path, if while in the path, got visited again, cycle detected
     - bfs
 - topological sorting
     - dfs/bfs